Lithuanian State Border Guard Service: Restoration

-From 1992
+1990s

 The Ministry of Defence issued an order by which the Frontier Guard Service was renamed as the State Border Guard Service, starting 6 August 1992.
 When the last Soviet soldier left Lithuania on 31 August 1993, the State Border Guard Service was already well established.
 On 18 July 1994, the Government adopted a resolution that restructured the State Border Guard Service at the Ministry of Defence into the Border Police Department at the Ministry of the Interior.
 As during the interwar period, guarding of the Lithuanian borders became the duty of a border police.

 After the system of border guarding was restored, the legal status of the state border had to be defined and the border itself demarcated.
 The Treaty on Restoration of the State Border between Lithuania and Latvia was signed on 29 June 1993.
 It required a considerable diplomatic effort to conclude and sign a treaty on the state border with Belarus on 6 February 1995.
 A similar treaty was signed with Poland the same year.
 The treaty on delimitation of the state border between Lithuania and the Russian Federation was signed during a summit in Moscow on 24 October 1997.

 The border police was re-structured in 1997, 2000 and on 22 February 2001, when the government decided to re-organise the Border Police Department into the State Border Guard Service at the Ministry of the Interior.
 When preparing for the re-organisation, a large number of legal acts were adopted which regulate the activity of the State Border Guard Service.
 Of these, the most prominent are the Law on the State Border Guard Service and the Law on the State Border and Protection Thereof.
 Prior to the re-organisation, the status of the Border Police Department and service in the border police were regulated by the laws on the police, on state service and others as well as by the Statute of Service in the System of the Interior.
 These legal acts were more about the general activity of the police.
 After the re-organisation was complete, the State Border Guard Service began to perform its border guard functions starting 1 May 2001.